Lynx-Huang/allxonTest/docs/Implement Features/Events.md

 ![event-sequence](../_img/event-sequence.png)

-Event Card sequence flow as same as State Card.
-Sending `v2/notifyPluginEvent` to upload event after initialize with `v2/notifyPluginUpdate`.
+The **Events** card sequence flow is the same as that of the **States** card.
+After initializing the card with v2/notifyPluginUpdate, you can send `v2/notifyPluginEvent` to upload events.

-Take a look at the example:
+Here is an example of creating the **Events** card:

+First, send the following `v2/notifyPluginUpdate` JSON.

 ```json {17-24}
 {